New Zealand Diploma in Environmental Management (Level 5), Marine Strand

 Star graphic

-Gain knowledge about the composition and functioning of marine and freshwater ecosystems, including the roles of plants, invertebrates, mammals, birds, and fish.
+Develop foundational knowledge of marine and freshwater ecology, ecosystem health, and the diversity of organisms including plants, invertebrates, mammals, birds, and fish.

 Star graphic